GuillaumeM10/reservation-ski-v2/api/readme.md

 # Instructions
-You can import the file "Reservation Ski.postman_collection.json" in Postman to test the API.
+You can import the file "Reservation Ski.postman_collection.json" in Postman to test the API.\
+This file is not up to date.

 # .ENV
 Like it's a local project, you can use the .env.example file to create your .env file.\